opengisch/QField-docs/documentation/how-to/digitize.en.md

 #### Remember attribute values

 For quick collection of rather homogeneus datasets, it is crucial to not having to enter the same attribute values multiple times.
 The pins on the right of every attribute enable the last entered value option for each attribute individually so that the next time you will add a feature on the same layer, these attributes will be automatically pre-filled.
-It needs to be noted that this last entered value only applies when collecting new feature not when editing existing ones, unless otherwise specified.
+It needs to be noted that this last entered value only applies when collecting new features not when editing existing ones, unless otherwise specified.

 !![](../assets/images/remember_checkboxes.webp,250px)